 Admiral Broeren Cypress Tree

-The island has many of the world’s biggest trees and this is one of my favorites.
+The island has many of the world’s biggest trees, and this is one of my favourites.
 There are many more big trees in the Sayward Valley area.
-The rec site only has a parking area at the trailhead and an outhouse, I suppose you could camp here as there is room, but there are no picnic tables, fire pits, or campsites.
+The rec site only has a parking area at the trailhead and an outhouse.
+I suppose you could camp here, as there is room, but there are no picnic tables, fire pits, or campsites.

 To reach this rec site, turn onto the big tree creek mainline just south of the big tree creek bridge on highway 19 about 10 clicks south of Sayward, (if you are going south towards Campbell river, you would turn right) drive down this road until you reach the Jordon junction, turn onto the cooper creek mainline and drive until you see the north main, turn left here and drive till you see the n 1800 spur, turn right and follow until you reach the Admiral Broeren Rec Site.